BYOINSEN

 Authors' Notes:

-[1] In Dec '43, five Soviet ships arrived at Nakhodka, Siberia from Portland, Oregon carrying a stockpile of Red Cross parcels.
+[1] In Dec '43, five lend-lease "Liberty"ships recently completed in Portland, Oregon for the USSR arrived at Nakhodka, Siberia from Portland carrying a stockpile of Red Cross parcels.
 In Nov '44, HAKUSAN MARU picked up 2,200-tons of relief supplies at Nakhodka and returned to Kobe.
-Interestingly, AWA MARU carried only 2,000-tons (some accounts say as little as 800-tons).
+AWA MARU carried only 2,000-tons (some accounts say as little as 800-tons).
 Presumably the rest went to POW camps in Japan.

 [2] It is alleged AWA MARU also carried 40 metric tons of gold, 12 metric tons of platinum, 150,000 carats of industrial diamonds and 40 boxes of art and cultural relics including the fossil remains of the Peking Man looted from the occupied countries of SE Asia.

-[2] Shimoda had already survived three sinkings: HEIYO MARU on 21 Jan'43, TEIKO MARU (ex-French liner D'ARTAGNAN on 22 Feb '44 and TEIA MARU (ex-ARAMIS) sunk on 18 Aug '44.
+[4] Shimoda had already survived three sinkings: HEIYO MARU on 21 Jan'43, TEIKO MARU (ex-Vichy French liner D'ARTAGNAN on 22 Feb '44 and TEIA MARU (ex-Vichy French liner ARAMIS) sunk on 18 Aug '44.

 [3] At his court-martial, Loughlin's defense claimed AWA MARU forfeited her right of safe passage because she was carrying contraband war materials.
 The court ruled this immaterial because the safe conduct agreement contained no restrictions on the cargo to be carried.